 Automation of Lighting can be really simple and really effective, but it’s really important you find someone who knows what they are doing.
 Before purchasing a system which automates your lights, take an audition in a showroom demonstrating you the same.
 Play around with the lighting control there, change lighting scenes, and ensure each light does turn on and off as advertised.
 Take a layout or electrical wiring diagram of your residence, and show it to the sales associate or lighting automation specialist.
 Work out each circuit of lights and see exactly how that circuit would be operated, and most importantly what options you will have to be able to control them.

-Hopefully you’ll come away from this article with a few basic ideas about how to integrate Automated Lighting in your home.
+We hope you’ve gathered a few basic ideas about how to integrate Automated Lighting in your home.
 It’s worth taking your time in Automated Lighting as an investment that you’ll enjoy for many years.
-One of the quickest ways to find the right solution for you is to give us a call.
+One of the quickest ways to find the right solution for you is to contact us.
 Our expert Advisors can answer all your Home-Automation-related questions.